solayman-bd/Riding-Solution/README.md

 Noticeable Features:

-1. This is a simle website focused in google authentication where in login system email password and google sign in method is used.
+1. This is a website focused in google authentication using firebase where in login system email password and google sign in method is used.
 2. Google map demo is added